-- Targeting by Display Unit criteria: Target display units by criteria.
-(Appears in the Wizard as Display Unit Criteria Targeting.)
+- Campaign/Event Targeting by Display Unit criteria – Target display units by criteria.
+Appears in the Wizard as Display Unit Criteria Targeting.

-- Targeting by Frame criteria: Target Frames by criteria.
-(Appears in the Wizard as Frame Criteria Targeting.)
+- Campaign/Event Targeting by Frame criteria – Target Frames by criteria.
+Appears in the Wizard as Frame Criteria Targeting.

-- Targeting by Display Unit: Target by Display Unit folders.
-(Appears in the Wizard as Display Unit Targeting.)
+- Campaign/Event Targeting by Display Unit – Target by Display Unit folders.
+Appears in the Wizard as Display Unit Targeting.

-- Conditions: Define conditions to use on Ad Copies.
+- Conditions – Define conditions to use on Bundles.

 The following pages will help you set up, book, edit, and maintain your campaigns: